Stop Germs! Wash Your Hands!

 "I am Not afraid to grieve.
 I am afraid of what will happen to these children if no one took the risk to love them"

 Seeing a child relax and feel safe and a part of our family is such a reward and blessing.
 We truly love all the children we have fostered as if they were biological siblings.
 We remember their names, stories, birthdays, their time with us – and in some cases we are able to continue a relationship with them!
 In one case, our short term placement turned into a long term placement and then evolved into adoption!
 Adoption is permanent, legal placement of the child with a family.
-Our youngest sister Meysha has lived with us since she was only a year old and just last year was officially adopted into our family!
+Our youngest sister Meysha has lived with us since she was only a year old and at 5 years old was officially adopted into our family!
 The only thing different between foster care and adoption for us is that Meysha has the security to know that she will always be with us!
 We love her just as much as before.

 "Every Christ-follower has a role in solving the foster care epidemic"